Frequently Asked Questions

 Q: How can I find details on faculty interest and research?

-A: You will be well served to visit the department's website and read about their programs and faculty.
-Once you have determined the faculty engaged in research in your specific area of interest, you should contact the faculty and start a dialogue with the faculty.
-Should you be reluctant to contact the faculty directly, contact Lessa Shear (email@example.com) who will be happy to help facilitate the connection.
+Once you have determined the faculty engaged in research in your specific area of interest, you should contact the faculty and start a dialogue with them.
+Should you be reluctant to contact the faculty directly, contact Lessa Shear (firstname.lastname@example.org) who would be happy to help facilitate the connection.

 Q: How can I get additional information and materials via the mail?

 A: Please complete the inquiry form so we can provide you additional important information concerning Rensselaer graduate programs. http://sis.rpi.edu/rss/bwskwpro.P_WebProspectMain?prel_code_in=GWEB&button_text_in=Continue